Committee on International Relations in Psychology (CIRP): 2011 Annual Report

 APA holds NGO special consultative status with the Economic and Social Council (ECOSOC) of the UN and is accredited as an NGO to the Department of Public Information (DPI) of the UN.
 APA’s NGO team at the UN New York headquarters (7 representatives, special projects associates, student interns), is a sub-committee of CIRP.
 In 2011, CIRP Co-Chair Florence Kaslow was a keynote speaker and CIRP past co-chair Pamela Flattau gave a talk to a Department of Public Affairs morning briefing as part of the 2011 Psychology Day at the United Nations,.

 APA Representatives serve on a variety of UN Committees including ageing, the family, human settlements, sustainable development, the status of women, mental health, children’s rights, human rights, UNICEF, HIV/AIDS and the planning committee of DPI (Department of Public Information).
-The 2011 Annual Report on the APA NGO Representation at the United Nations is posted online and is available as part of the 2012 February Council agenda.

 Awards and Nominations